yurrriq/exe/README.md

-Summarizing we encode types of source lambda calculus with objects of selected category, dependent types with fibrations, dependent function as fibrations, inductive types as limits of identity functors on category of F-algebras.
+Summarizing we encode types of source lambda calculus with objects of selected category, dependent types with fibrations, dependent function as fibrations, inductive types as limits of identity functors on the category of F-algebras.

 OM A HUM